d-dum/cengine/README.md

 ## Running
 to run this example (for linux) tou need cmake and glew installed, other dependencies are shipped as submodules in lib/

+on linux you will probably need libxinerama, libxi, libxcursor

 ```` bash
 git clone --recursive https://github.com/d-dum/cengine.git
 cd cengine